struct/isoalloc/README.md

 * Passing a pointer to `iso_free` that was not allocated with `iso_alloc` will abort
 * Pointers passed to `iso_free` must be 8 byte aligned, and a multiple of the zone chunk size
 * The free bit slot cache is checked for duplicate entries to detect corruption
+* When custom zones are destroyed they are overwritten and marked PROT_NONE to prevent use-after-free

 ## Building